mau-ferrusca/nicasource-challenge-wp/readme.md

+# Nicasource Wordpress Challenge Part 1

 Thank for your checking my code.
+Any and every ounce of feedback will be greatly appreciated.

 How to deploy and test: